amanraj74/LearnPath-AI/README.md

 **Built with ❤️ for TAS 2025 Hackathon**

-> "AI-Powered Learning Platform for Modern Skills - Making education accessible and structured."#   L e a r n P a t h - A I  
+> "AI-Powered Learning Platform for Modern Skills - Making education accessible and structured."
- 